telosnetwork/rng-oracle-bridge/README.md

 `npm test`

-You can find the `tests` in the tests directory
+You can find and configure the tests in the `tests` directory.
+By default, they run on testnet.

 ### DEPLOY